 The Historical Institutional Abuse (HIA) Redress Board wants the procedure for processing applications for compensation to be as simple as possible.
 You will find an overview of the process set out below.
-We advise all applicants to read the full procedural guidance before starting an application for compensation.
+We advise all applicants to read the full procedural guidance and review the checklists for submitting an application before starting an application for compensation.

 You can instruct a solicitor to act on your behalf.
 The Redress Board will pay all costs and expenses.
 Full details can be found on the legal advice and support section of this website.

 You can apply for compensation if you can answer ‘yes’ to both, or either, of the following statements:

 - I suffered abuse while a child and resident in an institution in Northern Ireland for a period of time between 1922 and 1995 inclusive: and/or

 - I was sent to Australia under the Child Migrant Programme.

 You can apply on behalf of someone who died on, or after, 28 April 1953 if you are the deceased persons:

 - civil partner;